layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-istio/observability/quiz.md

         text: "Using port-forwarding"
         is_correct: true
       - id: "c"
-        text: "Services are exposed by default as LoadBalancer"
+        text: "Add-on services are exposed by default as LoadBalancer"
   - id: "q3"
     text: "What is the default port for accessing Grafana dashboards?"
     type: "short_answer"